What are the types of birth control?

 There is more access and choice than ever before to different types of birth control

-By Dr. Elizabeth Lucal, VP of Women’s Health Services
+By Dr. Elizabeth Lucal, System Vice Chair of Women’s Health Services

 You’ve probably heard the news that the U.S. Food and Drug Administration (FDA) approved the first over-the-counter birth control pill — making it the first hormonal birth control method available without a prescription.
 If you’re considering birth control, you may be wondering which one might be right for you with so many options available now.